menu facebook twitter instagram pinterest youtube search chevron-down chevron-up

 If coming from Bali’s Sanur, You have the following options:

-• Fast boats: A fast boat with four daily departures which includes pickup at your accommodation, a safer and faster boat, and a quicker journey of about 30 minutes.
-The cost is much higher, however, at 250k-300k Rupiah.
-You can book that here.Β
+- Fast boats: A fast boat with nine daily departures which includes pickup at your accommodation, a safer and faster boat, and a quicker journey of about 30 minutes.
+The fast boat costs about 158,000 Rupiah.
+You can book that here.

 If you’re low on time, I suggest taking a fast boat from Bali and checking out Nusa Penida, my favorite, as a day tour and factoring it into the budget in order to maximize your island time.